willfurnass/sheffield_hpc/hpc/scheduler/sge.rst

 ====================== ========================================================
 -l h_rt=hh:mm:ss       Specify the total maximum execution time for the job.

--l mem=xxG             Specify the maximum amount (xx) of memory to be used
+-l rmem=xxG            Specify the maximum amount (xx) of memory to be used
                        (per process or core).

 -pe <env> <nn>         Specify a parallel environment and number of processors.